Ac-11/Abhisth-custom-fe-be/README.md

 To get started with this project, follow these steps:

 1. Clone the repository.
-2. Install dependencies for the frontend using `npm install`.
+2. Install dependencies for the fronten using `npm install`.
 3. Start the development server for the frontend using `npm start`.
 4. Make sure the backend server is running (see instructions below).